greenelab/annorxiver_manuscript/content/reviewers_response.md

 > The analysis remarks that for the "Preprints in Motion Collection" the relationship between textual distance and time to publication disappears, and supports this through Figure 6E.
 However, the background trend in figure 6E includes publications that have been published at a time that exceeds a year.
 Hence a more faithful comparison would be to censor the background data by a distribution of durations that would correspond to the distribution of durations that would be possible for the "Preprint in Motions Collection" (taking distribution corresponding to interval between their dates on bioRxiv and the time at which authors assessed whether manuscripts were published).

-**We have provided a supplemental analysis that shows our results after filtering the background distribution based on publication time.**
+**We have provided a supplemental analysis within our manuscript that shows results after filtering the background distribution based on publication time.**

 > Other:
 >
 > Labels within figures could often be increased in size to improve readability.

-**We have the size of our labels for this manuscript.**
+**We have updated the size of our labels for this manuscript.**

 > The methods section briefly comments on some ambiguous cases for the matching.
 Would these cases be the result of modifications that defy a 1:1 mapping, e.g.: multiple stories getting fused, or one story getting split?

-**Some of these ambigious cases involve abstract or main text changes which could evade our detection method.
+**Some of these ambigious cases involve abstract or main text changes.
 Other cases result in drastically different papers that share similar research content, but are completely different overall.
 We provide a table of the ambigious cases we encountered below.**